Xiaokang2022/tkintertools-docs/3.0/documents/core/virtual.md

     self,
 ) -> tuple[float, float]: ...
 ```
-Return the geometric center of the `Component`
+Return the geometric center of the `Element`.

 ### 🟡`configure`